vmx17/Kinematics6DoF/README.md

 Since the system operates in three-dimensional space, transformation equations are primarily structured as products of $4\times4$ matrices.
 All coordinate systems use a right-handed convention.
 The sign of rotational angles follows the right-hand rule: when viewed from a positive position along the axis toward the origin, counterclockwise (CCW) rotation is considered positive.

 The space where the robot is installed is called the absolute (or world) coordinate system.
-In the initial posture—where all joint angles $\theta_i$ are zero—the orientation of the absolute coordinate axes is as follows: the forward direction from the robot base corresponds to the positive $X_0$ axis, represented by the vector (1, 0, 0); the upward direction aligns with the $Z_0$ axis, represented by (0, 0, 1); and, due to the right-handed convention, the positive $Y_0$ axis points to the robot's left, represented by (0, 1, 0).
+In the initial posture—where all joint angles $\theta_i$ are zero, the orientation of the absolute coordinate axes is as follows: the forward direction from the robot base corresponds to the positive $X_0$ axis, represented by the vector (1, 0, 0); the upward direction aligns with the $Z_0$ axis, represented by (0, 0, 1); and, due to the right-handed convention, the positive $Y_0$ axis points to the robot's left, represented by (0, 1, 0).
 For now, the robot is assumed to be positioned at the origin of the absolute coordinate system.

 Joint and link indices start at 0 for the fixed robot base and increment sequentially toward the end-effector: 1, 2, ..., n.
 Coordinates are expressed as (X, Y, Z), with units in millimeters.
 Values are rounded to three decimal places for precision.
 Angular measurements are in radians, but when converted to degrees, values are rounded to four decimal places.